DIAGNijmegen/git-novice/_extras/discuss.md

 ~~~
 Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
+The two moons may be a problem for Alice
 ~~~
 {: .output}